Why PPE is the Last Line of Defense

 Rather, reducing the incidence of hand injuries in a workplace is best achieved through a process of reevaluating and redesigning your safety program using the hierarchy of controls.

-Reducing + Eliminating Injuries
+Reducing + eliminating injuries

 The hierarchy of controls outlines the process you can follow to reduce or eliminate the risk of injuries (including hand injuries) in your workplace.